Max Marshall (singer)

-Maxine Marshall (born 10 July 1991), is a British singer from London.
+Maxine Marshall (born 10 July 1991), is an American British singer from Baltimore who lives in London.
 She is best known for featuring on Matrix & Futurebound's 2013 single "Control", which peaked at number seven on the UK Singles Chart in January 2014.

+Early life

+Marshall was born in Baltimore, where her dad was a tour agent for acts such as Earth, Wind & Fire, and Ashford & Simpson, and her mother was a music teacher who taught Tupac Shakur.
+She learned to play the viola, violin and guitar as a teenager, and decided she wanted to be a musician aged 14.
+She initially began recording music without her parents' knowledge.
+On her 18th birthday, she moved to East London to focus on her music career, where she also studied fashion.

+In London, Marshall worked for Charlie Le Mindu, a French stylist and haute couture designer, where she made a piano wig for Lady Gaga.
+Marshall continued to book gigs and, in 2013, distributed her self-produced mixtape, Forgive Me, featuring covers of R&B and hip-hop songs.
+Marshall was signed to Universal after her manager heard her song "Pop" on Garage Band.

 Music career

 2013–present: Breakthrough

 On 12 July 2013 Max Marshall released her debut single "Don't Trip".
-On 4 October 2013 she released her debut EP Pressure.
+On 4 October 2013, she released her debut EP Pressure with Fudge Records.

 In late-2013, she featured on Matrix & Futurebound's single "Control".
 The single entered at number 18 on the UK Singles Chart on 5 January 2014 – for the week ending dated 11 January 2014 – before going on to peak at number seven on the chart the following week, becoming Matrix & Futurebound's biggest hit.
-The song has also peaked to number 4 on the UK Dance Chart.
+The song peaked at number 4 on the UK Dance Chart and was certified gold by the BPI.

+On 12 May 2014, Marshall released "Your Love Is Like".
+Choosing the track for The Guardians Pick of the Week column, Joe Bish described the song as "a real swooner".
+Flavour described it as "an example of her extraordinary, soulful voice and ear for addictive melodies".
+On 30 May 2014, she premiered "Yesterday".

+In 2021, she collaborated within Jethro Heston on "Cut Me Loose".
+The track was also certified gold by the BPI.